 The labels should be considered as permanent parts of the ATV.
 If a label comes off or becomes hard to read, contact your Arctic Cat ATV dealer for a replacement.

-■ NOTE: The location and content of labels on the ATV you have purchased may differ from those shown on these two pages.
+■ NOTE: The location and content of labels on the ATV you have purchased may differ from those shown on this page.